wessberg/notes/BDSA/object_design_reuse.md

 <img src="assets/bridge_pattern.png" />
 **STRUCTURAL DESIGN PATTERN**

 The bridge pattern provides a solution for dynamically substituting multiple realizations of the same interface for different users.
+Its very similar to the Strategy pattern, except here the user doesn't know about (or at least determine) the actual implementation.
+(For instance, great for deciding for an Offline or Online strategy).

 **Bridge is something that could be used in the early stages of a project whereas Adapter is more focused on backwards compatibility**.